Table of Contents Show

 You should consider these maintenance tips for your Loco Turkey Fryer:

 - Ensure you boil out your deep fryer at least once a month.
-To boil out your deep fryer, take out the oil and replace it with water.
+To boil out your deep fryer, remove the oil and replace it with water.
 Boil the water inside the fryer to eliminate debris.

 - Clean the burner regularly to prevent debris buildup.